charlesbrandt/public/system/applications.md

 VS Code is a great environment for editing code.

 My only complaint is it's very memory intensive.
-If you like to keep a lot of editors open at the same time, some of the lighter weight editors really shine.
+If you like to keep a lot of editors open at the same time, some of the lighter weight editors may be better options.

 ## Browsers